mudthomas/playlist_maker/README.md

 ## The future

 * Save more runtime information to save on calls.
-For example, what startpage to use for lastfm API.
+For example, what startpage to use for lastfm API, how many days since last lastfm pull (for reusing data, especially for opponent scrobbles)
+* Add check for own user in opponent list, just as a safety deal.
 * Using the code through executable, I have realized that a settings.txt would be nice.
 * The code can be a bit touchy with bad connection, atm it kills the code.
 I should apply some loops together with try-excepts.
 * Generate logs